gamedevware/charon/docs/gamedata/generating_source_code.rst

 1. Open the command-line interface.
 2. Navigate to the game data's directory.
-3. Use the ``GENERATE CSHARPCODE`` command to generate the source code, specifying the target language and any generation parameters require.
+3. Use the ``GENERATE &lt;SOURCECODE&gt;`` command to generate the source code, specifying the target language and any generation parameters require.

 Example
 --------